- Trust Marketing Platform

 Here at Widewail we have always believed in the power of review response.

-More than that, we’ve stressed the importance of responding to reviews in a genuine, human way.
+More than that, we’ve stressed the importance of responding to reviews in a genuine, honest and human way.
 Doing so increases your review volume, improves your website’s visibility, and ultimately results in more business.
+Replying to reviews builds trust between a prospect and your business, while exuding authenticity for the rest of your potential target market to see.

-In this blog, we will discuss seven steps you can take to ensure all of your customers receive an authentic review response.
+In this blog, we will discuss nine steps you can take to ensure all of your customers receive an authentic review response.

 1. Respond quickly